cryptocracy/boostx-site/content/pages/support.md

         title: Is BoostX a Wallet?
         tagline: This is the tagline
         subtitle: BoostX is not a wallet.
-        text: |
+        text: >
-          Follow the tutorial to build your first Netlify Create site.
+          Transaction data is passed to your existing Wallet (Leather or Xverse) Extension.
         image:
           type: ImageBlock
           url: /images/abstract-feature1.svg